unmtransinfo/CausalKnowledgeTrace/doc/MANUAL_INSTALLATION.md

 - Replace `your_username` and `your_password` with your actual PostgreSQL credentials
 - For manual installation, `DB_HOST` should be `localhost`
 - The `.env` file is ignored by git for security
+- Keep this file secure and never commit it to version control

 ### Step 6: Setup Conda Environment